angary/bule-tutorial/README.md

    ```
    vertex[V] :: colour[C] : set(V,C).
    ```
-   Which reads as *for all vertices `V`, we have a clause that is the conjunction of `set(V,C)` for all colours `C`*.
+   Which reads as *for all `V` in vertices, we have a clause that is the conjunction of `set(V,C)` for all colours `C`*.
-5. Finally we can "clean up" our code a bit by introducing
+5. We can further clean up our code by having a set of edges, i.e.
    ```
    #ground edge[a,e].
    ```